 Burn – Engine:

-This damage code signifies that the engine caught fire and was damaged, such as electrical and mechanical components.
+This damage code signifies that the engine caught fire and was damaged, including electrical and mechanical components.

 Burn – Interior: